-Giving back to communities is a SCI value.
+Giving back to communities is an SCI/F family value.
 SafariCare Blue Bags are filled by chapters, individual members, church groups or even groups of schoolchildren or scouts.
 The contents may include medical, educational, and other relief supplies, or clothing and toys.
 The Blue Bag is taken to remote areas of the world by hunters who have planned hunts in these regions.
 The supplies are delivered directly to villages, clinics, orphanages and schools, doctors, caretakers and teachers to use with people in need.
 SCI and SCIF, like so many organizations, put forth enormous effort each year to help improve the quality of life throughout the world.

 Bell Family Encourages Hunters to “Pay It Forward.”

 The Bell family is deeply committed to continue the legacy that their daughter Amy Bell created by promoting her “Pay It Forward” spirit throughout the world.
 Through the Bell family’s participation and membership in SCI, they became aware of the SCI Foundation’s Blue Bag SafariCare program.
 During the annual SCI Convention in Las Vegas in February, Amy’s father Larry met with SCI Foundation’s Executive Director Bob Benson to discuss ways that the Bells might work with the Foundation in helping promote the SafariCare program in Amy’s memory.

 During that time, the Bells agreed to become the sponsor of the Bell Family Blue Bag Program in memory of Amy.
 The Bells have agreed to an initial commitment for five years to the program in the interest of promoting the “Pay It Forward” spirit throughout the world in the name of the SCI Foundation and their humanitarian support program.